mkht/PSOpenAI/Docs/Request-AzureChatCompletion.md

 ### -Images
 An array of images to passing the model.
 You can specifies local image file or remote url.
-Image input is only supported when using the `gpt-4-visual-preview` model.

 ```yaml
 Type: String[]